complexdatacollective/documentation.networkcanvas.com/_tutorials/working-with-rosters.md

 Potential solution: When importing a roster, Network Canvas does not check that the name column contains only unique items.
 However, you can do this when you are preparing your roster.
 One way to do this is to highlight the enture column in Excel or Calc and select the menu item (in Excel) "Data" - "Table Tools" - "Remove duplicates".
 If your list has become shorter you have duplicates you should have removed.
 One way to manage this is to create a new name variable that is a composite of first and last names.
 This can be done by hand or by using a formula in Excel.

-We do not recommend editing the name in Network Canvas after it has been created both for technical reasons but also because you run the risk of not being able to tell that this is the same Kwame or Kwame_Nk from the roster when comparing across people.
+> We do not recommend editing the name in Network Canvas after it has been created both for technical reasons but also because you run the risk of not being able to tell that this is the same Kwame or Kwame_Nk from the roster when comparing across people.
 Recall that with a roster we typically want to merge data across participants to see who nominates whom.
-{:.tip-box}

 ## Collision type 2.
 Collisions because there is already a node with that name

 The second collision type happens when the duplicate name appears because the participant nominates someone outside of the roster with the same name.
 Imagine that we have one screen with a roster where the person nominates "Kwame" and then nominates a different Kwame using a "name generator (quick add)" or "name generator (using forms)".
 Network Canvas will not alert you that there is already a node named Kwame in the alter pool.
 This situation should be managed by a trained interviewer and the participant should be encouraged to use unique names.

-Remember, if the participant creates a new node with a duplicate name and they want to delete that node this can be done by dragging on the node and a trash can will appear.
+> Remember, if the participant creates a new node with a duplicate name and they want to delete that node this can be done by dragging on the node and a trash can will appear.
 Drag the node into the trash can and create a new node with a more unique descriptive name.
-{:.tip-box}

 # Tips for rosters in sociocentric studies